MelonCaully/gator/README.md

 - reset: resets the users table

-- users: grbas all instances of a user in the users table
+- users: grabs all instances of a user in the users table

-- agg: grabs all metadata from website
+- agg: grabs all metadata/data from website

 - addFeed: stores feed in database